grpc/proposal/A42-xds-ring-hash-lb-policy.md

 and is cancelled when the child reports any state other than `CONNECTING`.
 To allow this timer to work properly, the `ring_hash` policy should remain in state `CONNECTING` until it transitions to either `TRANSIENT_FAILURE` or `READY`.
-And, just as in the `TRANSIENT_FAILURE` case above, it will proactively attempt to connect to at least one subchannel at all times while it is reporting `CONNECTING`, so that it does not stay in state `CONNECTING` indefinitely if it is not receiving picks (e.g., if the application is only occassionally starting RPCs and giving them very short deadlines).
+Specifically, after the first subchannel reports `TRANSIENT_FAILURE` and all other subchannels are in `IDLE`, it should continue to report `CONNECTING` instead of `IDLE`.
+In this case, just as in the `TRANSIENT_FAILURE` case above, it will proactively attempt to connect to at least one subchannel at all times while it is reporting `CONNECTING`, so that it does not stay in state `CONNECTING` indefinitely if it is not receiving picks (e.g., if the application is only occassionally starting RPCs and giving them very short deadlines).

 Note that when the `ring_hash` policy first starts up with a completely new set of subchannels that are all in state `IDLE`, it will report `IDLE`